Waste management officers handle the transportation and management of waste and recycling

 Jobs can also be found with private waste management firms and consultancies, industrial organisations, environmental agencies and non-profit-making conservation projects.

-The Energy & Utilities Skills Partnership has been created to ensure there is a skilled workforce, now and into the future.
+The Energy & Utilities Skills Partnership has been created to ensure there is a skilled workforce, now and in the future.
 The partnership is comprised of 28 leading organisations within the energy and utilities sector, which have agreed to collaborate at the highest level on two to three key priorities a year.

 As environmental legislation becomes more stringent, large companies and organisations such as the NHS and higher education institutions are creating new posts for waste management professionals.